EOxServer/eoxserver/users/instance_creation.rst

     if path not in sys.path:
         sys.path.append(path)

-  * If using Django < 1.4 please copy ``TEMPLATE_wsgi.py`` from the EOxServer
-    distribution ``eoxserver/conf`` directory in your instance under the name ``wsgi.py`` and customize it at the two indicated places.

 * Restart the Web Server

 As a general good idea the number of threads can be limited using the following additional Apache2 configuration.
 In case an old version of MapServer, i.e. < 6.2 or < 6.0.4, is used the number of threads **needs** to be limited to 1 to avoid some `thread safety issues
 <https://github.com/mapserver/mapserver/issues/4369>`_::

     WSGIDaemonProcess ows processes=10 threads=1